 Pipeline integrity management operators who trust A.I. need visibility into how results are obtained.
 Because intelligent software isn't perfect, it should offer a visual representation that explain results.

 This ensures the system is adjusted for greater accuracy.
-Software that processes data without A.I. (or without transparency) is not robust enough to handle the diverse needs of the digital oilfield.
+Software that processes data without A.I. (or without transparency) is not robust enough to handle the diverse needs of oilfield data management.

 Transparency also includes providing a digital copy of the document that shows what pipeline data was extracted.
 This helps in cases where human review is necessary to verify a result.

 Step 5: Data Integration

 Not every operator works from the same information systems or has the same analytics tools.
 Data integration for pipeline integrity management is more than pushing data to a CSV file.

 Look for a tool that provides not just a data output file, but the ability to integrate according to existing master data models.
 This kind of tight integration attaches greater meaning to your data.